runzhigege/vertx-zero/README.md

 * `vertx-import`: Zero Usage dependency project to perform development, provide uniform dependency for your projects.
 * `vertx-zeus/*`: Zero Examples, it contains all the tutorials of this framework

+> If your wan't to study vert.x development skill, you can refer chinese tutorial:[《Vert.x逐陆记》](https://silentbalanceyh.gitbooks.io/vert-x/content/).

 ![](doc/image/zero-up.png)

 ## 1. Envrionment